brotherdust/cycfi-nexus-midi/README.md

-# Nexus MIDI Controller - Modular Refactoring
+# Nexus MIDI GK Controller Firmware - Modular Refactoring

 A modular refactoring of the original Cycfi Research Nexus MIDI controller codebase for the MSP430G2553 microcontroller, enhanced with switch-to-CC mapping functionality.

 ## Attribution

-**This project is based on the original Nexus codebase created by [Cycfi Research](https://www.cycfi.com/).** This repository represents a modular refactoring of their original implementation, not a generic MIDI controller solution.
+**This project is based on the original Nexus codebase created by [Cycfi Research](https://www.cycfi.com/).** This repository represents a modular refactoring of their original implementation.
+The original code can be found here: [https://github.com/cycfi/nexus/tree/master/source/nexus_midi](https://github.com/cycfi/nexus/tree/master/source/nexus_midi)

 ## Description

-This repository contains a modular refactoring of the Cycfi Research Nexus MIDI controller firmware.
+This repository contains a modular refactoring of the Cycfi Research Nexus GK MIDI controller firmware.
 The refactoring transforms the original monolithic codebase into a clean, maintainable architecture while preserving the core functionality and adding new capabilities.
 Built using PlatformIO and optimized for the MSP430G2553's memory constraints, this implementation maintains compatibility with the original hardware design.

 ### Key Enhancement